 USB Mass Storage (UMS)

-DriveDroid relies on the kernel of Android, in particular the USB Mass Storage (UMS) feature.
-It allows your phone to act as an USB-drive and have a device (SDcard) or file (ISO/IMG) be used as the content for that emulated drive.
+DriveDroid relies on the kernel of Android, particularly the USB Mass Storage (UMS) feature.
+It allows your phone to act as a USB drive and have a device (SDcard) or file (ISO/IMG) used as the emulated drive’s content.

 Different Android devices implement this feature differently.
-Most modern devices do not have UMS enabled by default, but it is supported by the kernel.
-There is an option in DriveDroid to change the USB-mode for devices that do not support UMS by default, but no guarantees.
+Most modern devices do not have UMS enabled by default, but the kernel supports it.
+There is an option in DriveDroid to change the USB mode for devices that do not support UMS by default, but there are no guarantees.

 Hybrid-ISOs

-Since most phones only support emulating USB-drives, DriveDroid will not act as a CD-drive.
-This means that not all ISO files will work, only hybrid-ISOs and IMG files.
-Hybrid-ISOs are specially crafted ISOs that are used on many modern Linux-distributions.
+Since most phones only support emulating USB-drives, DriveDroid will not act as a CD drive.
+This means not all ISO files will work, only hybrid-ISOs and IMG files.
+Hybrid-ISOs are specially crafted ISOs that are used on many modern Linux distributions.
 DriveDroids download list contains most of the distributions that do have hybrid-ISOs.

-This is just to notify you that you have to convert non-hybrid ISOs by writing the ISO to the emulated USB-drive.
-You can get a blank emulated USB-drive by creating a blank image through DriveDroids + menu.
+This is to notify you that you must convert non-hybrid ISOs by writing the ISO to the emulated USB drive.
+You can get a blank emulated USB drive by creating a blank image through the DriveDroids + menu.

 True CD-ROM emulation

-The patches can be merged easily to other kernels (for other devices) as well, but I need people to try this for themselves.
+The patches can be merged easily to other kernels (for other devices), but I need people to try this for themselves.
 We can see whether we can get the patches into the nightly builds of CyanogenMod of more devices when it’s well-tested.

 Patch to fix booting from the emulated CD-rom drive